IoTivity-Lite

 Parameters

-[in]resourcethe resource to specify the periodic observability
+resourcethe resource to specify the periodic observability (cannot be NULL)

-[in]secondsthe frequency in seconds that the resource will send out an notification of is property values.
+secondsthe frequency in seconds that the resource will send out an notification of is property values.

 ◆ oc_resource_set_pushable()

-OC_API void oc_resource_set_pushable ( oc_resource_t resource,
+void oc_resource_set_pushable ( oc_resource_t resource,

 bool state